 G-Locus

-What is Progressive Greying?
+What is Progressive Graying?

 In some dog breeds, puppies are born with regular black or brown eumelanin pigment but over time the coat color fades to a lighter and paler shade.